FrontczakA/Playtopia/README.md

 # Playtopia

 Playtopia is a Java Spring Framework project currently under development.
 It operates on a PostgreSQL database and serves as an online game shop.
-Here are the planned features.
+Here are the planned features, along with the addition of unit tests using JUnit:

 ### Completed features: